salesforcecli/plugin-env/messages/resume.sandbox.md

 # error.LatestSandboxRequestNotFound

-Please retry the command using either the --name or --job-id flags.
+Retry the command using either the --name or --job-id flags.

 #error.NoSandboxRequestFound

-Could not find a sandbox request using the provided sandbox name or job ID.
+Couldn't find a sandbox creation request using the provided sandbox name or job ID.

 # error.ResumeTimeout